ie3-institute/simona/docs/readthedocs/usersguide.md

 ## Requirements

 To run and customize the project you need a Java Development Kit (JDK) installation.
-You can download it `here <https://adoptopenjdk.net/>`_ .
+You can download it [here](https://adoptopenjdk.net/).

 ## Installation

-You can find and download the source code of the latest stable SIMONA version `here <https://github.com/ie3-institute/simona>`_.
+You can find and download the source code of the latest stable SIMONA version [here](https://github.com/ie3-institute/simona).
 Go ahead and clone the repository using git:

     $ git clone https://github.com/ie3-institute/simona.git